 Many printers on the market have multi-functions which are great if you need a machine to aid several departments at once.
 A multifunction printer would be ideal for a busy office environment who may need the option to print meeting notes, fax invoices and copying presentations.
 Most all-in-one printers can perform double sided printing, scanning, copying, faxing in both inkjet and laser models.
 Choose accordingly depending on how in use you expect the machine to be.

 Print from anywhere with wireless connectivity.
 This type of printing is often called cloud printing and uses Wifi or Bluetooth to send documents to be printed, faxed or copied.
 A wireless printer tends to be smaller in size, which means it’s portable and can be connected to from multiple locations.
 This could be ideal for busy tech companies who may need printing from multiple of laptops, tablets and smartphones.
+If you are in shared office space, however, you should use a VPN router to encrypt your various devices to prevent data theft.

 As you can see there’s lots of different types of printers with functions that can benefit your business.
 Make sure you do your research before buying as purchasing the wrong printer can have a financial impact on your business.